krzemienski/awesome-from-stars/README.md

 * [testdrivenio/simple-task-queue](https://github.com/testdrivenio/simple-task-queue): asynchronous task queues using python's multiprocessing library
 * [KTachibanaM/simple-url-previewer](https://github.com/KTachibanaM/simple-url-previewer): A simple service that extracts metadata from a URL
 * [simplejson/simplejson](https://github.com/simplejson/simplejson): simplejson is a simple, fast, extensible JSON encoder/decoder for Python
+* [SimpleSSAI/SimpleSSAI](https://github.com/SimpleSSAI/SimpleSSAI): Simple API-driven Server Side Ad Insertion(SSAI).
+An easy to use solution for stitching Ads into content to protect ad monitization
 * [leixiaohua1020/simplest_ffmpeg_mobile](https://github.com/leixiaohua1020/simplest_ffmpeg_mobile): ffmpeg examples in Android / IOS / WinPhone
 * [KhaosT/SimpleVM](https://github.com/KhaosT/SimpleVM): Sample code for Virtualization framework
 * [apptainer/singularity](https://github.com/apptainer/singularity): Singularity has been renamed to Apptainer as part of us moving the project to the Linux Foundation.
 This repo has been persisted as a snapshot right before the changes.